bd2kccd/causal-web/README.md

 Documentation for using the web application can be found at http://www.ccd.pitt.edu/wiki/index.php?title=CCD_Web_Application_Quick_Start_and_User_Guide

-If you want to host your own hardware, follow the instructions below for configuring, building and installing the application.
+If you want to host the application with your own hardware, follow the instructions below for configuring, building and installing the application.

 ## Building the software